 Visit Add a Logo to Cashier's Checkout for more information on how to add your store's logo to the checkout.

-- The colours of the app's checkout can be adjusted to match your store's colour scheme.
+- The colors of the app's checkout can be adjusted to match your store's color scheme.

-Visit Change Cashier's Display Colours for more information.
+Visit Customize Cashier's Display Colors for more information.

 - The verbiage used in Cashier can be adjusted through the app's Language Settings.
 You can also set up different languages or translate your own language into the app.